xapcloud/Code-Grab-from-Leetcode/README.md

 ## A simple crawler for leetcode ac solution
-  If you want to use this code, below code should be modified.
+  If you want to use this code, the code below should be modified.
 Fill your own 'username' and 'password'.
 ```python
 def login():
 	url = "https://leetcode.com/accounts/login/"